ardatan/graphql-tools/docs/source/resolvers.md

 }
 ```

 You can think of every GraphQL query as a tree of function calls, as explained in detail in the [GraphQL explained blog post](https://dev-blog.apollodata.com/graphql-explained-5844742f195e#.fq5jjdw7t).
-So in this case:
+So the `obj` contains the result of parent resolver, in this case:

-1. `root` in `Query.getAuthor` will be whatever the server configuration passed for `rootValue`.
+1. `obj` in `Query.getAuthor` will be whatever the server configuration passed for `rootValue`.
-2. `root` in `Author.name` and `Author.posts` will be the result from `getAuthor`, likely an Author object from the backend.
+2. `obj` in `Author.name` and `Author.posts` will be the result from `getAuthor`, likely an Author object from the backend.
-3. `root` in `Post.title` and `Post.author` will be one item from the `posts` result array.
+3. `obj` in `Post.title` and `Post.author` will be one item from the `posts` result array.
-4. `root` in `Author.name` is the result from the above `Post.author` call.
+4. `obj` in `Author.name` is the result from the above `Post.author` call.

 Basically, it's just every resolver function being called in a nested way according to the layout of the query.